 Rethink the efficiency of your space

-You may want to rethink the efficiency of your kitchen, or any other space, before you start knocking down walls or planning on a family room addition because you might not need the extra square footage.
+You may want to rethink the efficiency of your kitchen, or any other space, before you start knocking down walls or planning a family room addition because you might not need the extra square footage.
 By installing efficient, custom cabinets with drawers instead of existing shelves, you’ll gain more space than you’d think, and that can save up to tens of thousands of dollars.

 Make remodeling your new year’s resolution